rufuspollock/s3-bucket-listing/README.md

+## This is a fork of the original repo:https://github.com/rufuspollock/s3-bucket-listing

+The main goal is to create a poll tracker specific S3 UI.

+Instructions:
+1. Copy index.html into the S3 bucket ...
+2. Load page ...

+## Original Docs below

 Create nice directory listings for s3 buckets using only javascript and HTML.

 The listing can be deployed on any site and can also be deployed into a bucket.